 Other than sleeping, the best way to pass the time in a long flight is entertainment – whether reading a book or watching a movie.

 Make sure to bring your own entertainment rather than relying on the in-flight entertainment.
-The in-flight entertainment might not be working or the movie on your flight might be one you don’t like or you have seen before.
+The in-flight entertainment might not be working or you might have already seen or not be interested in the options.
 (Need some travel inspired ideas for what to watch and read?
 Here are the best travel shows, best travel movies and best travel books.)

 If you are flying with a kindle or tablet, download books, podcasts, shows and movies from home.
 Make sure your electronics are fully charged before your flight and bring your adaptors or extra batteries with you.
 I always bring an external battery because many planes don’t have any power outlets in economy.